Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Nationals have posted a mark of 4-4.

-- When it comes to the over/under, the Nationals and their foes are 6-4-0 in their last 10 contests.

-- The Nationals have a 2-2-0 record against the spread over their past 10 matchups (bookmakers set runlines in four of those games).
+- The Nationals' ATS record is 1-2-0 over their last 10 games (oddsmakers set spreads in three of those contests).

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 54 games this year and have walked away with the win 22 times (40.7%) in those games.
+- The Nationals have been victorious in 22, or 40%, of the 55 contests they have been chosen as underdogs in this season.

-- Washington has entered 48 games this season as the underdog by +110 or more and is 19-29 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 47.6% chance of pulling out a win.

-- Washington and its opponents have hit the over in 28 of its 59 games with a total this season.
+- Washington's games have gone over the total in 28 of its 60 chances.

 - The Nationals are 5-4-0 against the spread in their nine games with a line set by sportsbooks this season.